h15200/notes/system-design.md

 ### Message Queue / Brokers

 - a message queue is used by a service to just say "ok we got the request, but we won't try to do it now and will instead put it on a todo list".
-This ensures that the servcer doesn't get overloaded and the requests are never lost, for the price of delayed processing
+This ensures that the server doesn't get overloaded and the requests are never lost, for the price of delayed processing

 - The notifier is the `producer` and the services doing the actual work is `consumer`.
 The consumer takes a task from the queue and works on it when it's ready.